We are making some important changes to the insurance cover available to Gateway members through Qantas Super on 1 July 2022.

 We're here to help

-A Super Adviser can help you determine what level of cover is right for you.
+It’s important to regularly review your levels of cover.
+A Super Adviser can help you get started.
 You can book a one-on-one appointment as part of your membership at no extra cost.